XKCP/XKCP/usage-example.md

 </details>

-### WBC-AE mode (Wide Block Cipher Authenticated Encryption)
+### Kravatte-WBC-AE authenticated encryption

-WBC-AE is an Authenticated Encryption mode, Built on top of the WBC mode.
+WBC-AE is an authenticated encryption mode, built on top of the WBC mode.

 <details open>
    <summary>Simple encryption/decryption example with authentication</summary>